wonderwp/wonderwp/README.md

 #### Composer

 We wanted to make sure our WonderWp based work could play well with composer.
-This framework is therefore on packagist here : [https://packagist.org/packages/wonderwp/framework]()
+This framework is therefore on packagist here : [https://packagist.org/packages/wonderwp/wonderwp]()

 You can install it like this:

 ```
-composer require wonderwo/framework
+composer require wonderwp/wonderwp
 ```

-For the moment, the framework is only installable via composer but we've planned to release a plugin version as well in the future.

 For a composer based WordPress architecture, we recommend [https://roots.io/bedrock/](bedrock).